gandlafbtc/cashu-newuser-faq/README.md

 A: You can receive the tokens back to your own wallet.
 Check the History for the token to receive back into your wallet.

+<h3>Q:  Can I get a QR code for a token?</h3>

+A: In Cashu.me, if you send a token that is a power of 2, you will see a QR code (e.g., 2, 4, 8, 16, 32, 64, 128, etc).
+This is because only 1 token can fit in a QR code.

 <h3>Q: Do invoices generated from Cashu or Nutstash expire?</h3>

 A: This varies depending on the mint.